vmleon/mysql-dataintegrator-datascience-workshop/lab3/README.md

 ## Create the Data Assets

+We are going to need the Object Storage URL and Tenancy ID.

+### Get Object Storage URL

+Go to Object Storage > `bucket-study`.

+On your `reef_life_survey_fish.csv` click on the 3 dots contextual menu and click on **View Object Details**.

+Copy the first part of the URL, like here `https://objectstorage.eu-frankfurt-1.oraclecloud.com`.

+### Get Tenancy OCID

+Go to Profile > Tenancy.

+Copy the OCID.
+Write it down for the next step.

+> You can see that the Object Storage Namespace is here too, in case you need it in the future.

+Let's create the Data Asset now.

 Click **Create Data Asset**.

 Fill the fields as follows:

 > Name: `bucket-study`
+>
 > Description: `Object Storage Bucket with fish survey`
+>
 > Type: `Oracle Object Storage`
+>
 > URL: `https://objectstorage.<REGION>.oraclecloud.com`
+>
 > Tenancy OCID: `ocid1.tenancy.oc1..muahahahahahahahaha`
 >
-> Click outside the Tenancy OCID field and after few seconds an OS Namespace will be retrieved automatically
+> Click outside the Tenancy OCID field and after few seconds an OS Namespace will be retrieved automatically.

-Get Object Storage URL

-XXX

-Get Tenancy OCID

-XXX

 You can test the connection.